 B C D E F G A

 We can apply this same logic to all the modes of the major scale and see what results we get.
-It’s interesting keep track of which kinds of intervals each pentatonic scale has, to see how many unique kinds of pentatonic scales we create.
+It’s interesting keep track of which kinds of intervals each derived scale has, to see how many unique kinds of 5 note scales we create.

 Here are all the notes in the scale if we are in the key of C major/Aminor: